-4. Other Operating Income
+4. Other operating income

-2019/20 2018/19

-£000 £000
+2019/20 £000 2018/19 £000

-Other operating income from contracts with customers:
+Other operating income from contracts with customers: 1000 1000

 Research and development (contract) 325 293

 Education and training 1,600 1,625

 Non-patient care services to other bodies 111 385

 Provider sustainability fund - 995

 Other contract income 747 873

 Other non-contract operating income:

 Receipt of capital grants and donations 564 499

 Other non contract income - -

 3,347 4,670

-3,347 4,070

-4.1 Additional information on revenue from contracts with customers recognised i n the period 2019/20 £000 2018/19 £000
+4.1 Additional information on revenue from contracts with customers recognised in the period

-Revenue recognised in the reporting period that was included in within contract liabilities at the previous period end 69 166

-Revenue recognised from performance obligations satisfied (or partially satisfied) in previous periods - -
+2019/20 £000 2018/19 £000 Revenue recognised in the reporting period that was included within contract liabilities at the previous period end 69 166 Revenue recognised from performance obligations satisfied (or partially satisfied) in previous periods - -

 4.2 Transaction price allocated to remaining performance obligations

-Revenue from existing contracts allocated to remaining performance obligations is expected to be recognised: within one year 31 March 2020 £000 31 March 2019 £000

-after one year, not later than five years - -

-after five years - - -

-Total revenue allocated to remaining performance obligations
+Revenue from existing contracts allocated to remaining performance obligations is expected to be recognised: 31 March 2020 31 March 2019 within one year - - after one year, not later than five years - - after five years - - Total revenue allocated to remaining performance obligations

-The Trust has exercised the practical expedients permitted by IFRS 15 paragraph 121 in preparing this disclosure.
-Revenue from (i) contracts with an expected duration of one year or less and (ii) contracts where the Trust recognises revenue directly corresponding to workdone to date is not disclosed.
+The trust has exercised the practical expedients permitted by IFRS 15 paragraph 121 in preparing this disclosure.
+Revenue from (i) contracts with an expected duration of one year or less and (ii) contracts where the trust recognises revenue directly corresponding to work done to date is not disclosed.